$schema : URI

 Official Tests | None |

-Default | Implementation dependent |
+Default | Implementation or context dependent |

 Annotation | None |